HIV-1 and HIV-2 infographic explaining symptoms, differences, AIDS progression, and diagnosis in a clear 4-point medical layout.

 Causes of Low or Negative HIV Test Values

-A negative HIV result means no HIV antibodies or viral load detected.
-This can occur due to:
+A negative HIV test means that HIV antibodies or viral markers were not detected at the time of testing.
+This can occur for several reasons.

 Symptoms When HIV Test Results Are Negative